Understand the Graphs

 Motion

 Motion design software is only useful if the motion is visible.
-The easiest method to make a motion become visible, is to plot a motion as a graph - this is MotionDesigner.
+The easiest method to make a motion become visible is to plot a motion as a graph - that is, MotionDesigner.

 Motion Graphs in MotionDesigner